kubearmor/KubeArmor/contribution/testing_guide.md

 # 0. Make sure that the annotation controller is installed on the cluster (Applicable for Steps 1 and 2)

-- To install the controller from KubeArmor docker repository to your cluster run
+- To install the controller from the KubeArmor Docker repository on your cluster, run

 ```text
 $ cd KubeArmor/pkg/KubeArmorAnnotation
 ~/KubeArmor/pkg/KubeArmorAnnotation$ make deploy
 ```
-- To install the controller (local version) to your cluster run
+- To install the controller (local version) in your cluster, run

 ```text
 $ cd KubeArmor/pkg/KubeArmorAnnotation